sachasayan/minstrel/memory-bank/projectBrief.md

 # RULES FOR ROO

-We'll develop a development plan in /chatBotEpic.md
+We'll develop a development plan.

 Give each item and sub-item in the development plan a status label of UNFINISHED / COMPLETE